- Form a Company Now! +

 The Delaware Secretary of State has a list of requirements for Registered Agents in the state of Delaware.
 First and foremost, the Registered Agent must maintain a physical address in this state; thus, a Delaware post office box is not an option if you want to qualify as your own Registered Agent.

-The reality is that it can be less of a hardship to form a company with a Registered Agent as opposed to trying to act as your own agent.
+The reality is that it can be less of a hardship to form a company with a Registered Agent than to trying to act as your own agent.